raceychan/ffder/README.md

 ### Basic File Loading

-Instantiate a `FileUtil` object and use it to read files.
-The `read_file` method tries to read the file with the supported format loaders.
+Instantiate a `FileUtil` object and use it to load files.
+The `loads` method tries to read the file with the supported format loaders.
 Here's a basic example of reading a `.json` file:

 ```python
 from ffder import FileUtil